 Have fun building Lego robots.
 This course is a hands-on introduction to the field of robotics which brings together computer science and engineering.
 Students will work in small teams to build robots using Lego robot building kits.
 They will program them to navigate their environment and complete various tasks.
 They will build skills which include working in a team, creative problem solving, construction, communication and engineering design.
 Students will have the opportunity to complete multiple investigations integrating math, science, and technology as it relates to programming robots, using NXT software and hardware.

-After learning about the kinds of writing that go into a newspaper, you will gain practice being a reporter as you brainstorm story ideas, interview students, staff and other community members, and use computers to write, revise and edit stories which will be published in the school newspaper (or online) via the Mill Creek Mariner.
+Note: This is a writing intensive course with strict deadlines; you are required to enjoy writing, have a strong work ethic, and time management skills to be considered for publication.
+Are there stories constantly floating around in your head?
+Do you possess a natural curiosity and nosiness?
+After learning about the kinds of writing that go into a newspaper, you will gain practice being a reporter as you: brainstorm story ideas, interview students and staff, and use computers to write, revise and edit stories.
+Your story could be published in an online school newspaper or the school yearbook.
 You may also take pictures for the school paper or illustrate stories.
+You will be asked to collaborate with a member from the photojournalism class to create a yearbook page that demonstrates your prowess as a reporter.
+Your writing has the opportunity to be published and immortalized in the minds of peers and families for years to come.
 (May be repeated in 8th grade by students who earned a passing grade in 7th grade)